nachocigliutti/website-hugo/content/home/experience.md

     date_start: '2016-01-01'
     date_end: '2020-12-31'
     description: |2-
-        In charge of recitations for both MA and BA courses in Econometrics and Game Theory
+        TA responsiabilities consisted in leading recitations for both MA and BA courses in Econometrics and Game Theory.

         RA responsabilities included:

         * Launching leading indicator of economic activity, constructed for prediction of business cycle turns.
         * Statistical analysis of +100 variables to optimize out–of–sample prediction.
         * Composition of monthly reports.

 design:
   columns: '2'